Tips for managing forage intake in overweight horses & ponies

 How much forage should I feed?

-This is a very difficult question to answer and will depend on a number of factors including how much your horse weighs, their body condition, how sensitive they are to changes in diet/ management, the nutrient quality of the forage provided and whether or not they have access to grazing.
-Total daily intake should not be restricted to less than 1.5% of current bodyweight (dry matter) which equates to approximately 9kg of hay (11kg if you intend to soak it) for a 500kg horse without access to grazing.
+This is a very difficult question to answer and will depend on a number of factors including how much your horse weighs, their body condition, how sensitive they are to changes in diet/ management, the nutrient content of the forage provided and whether or not they have access to grazing.
+Total daily intake should not be restricted to less than 1.5% of current bodyweight (dry matter) which equates to approximately 9kg of hay (11kg if you intend to soak it before feeding) for a 500kg horse without access to grazing.

 Try counting your horse’s droppings